appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/overview.md

         <div className="containerCol">
            <a href="/advanced-concepts/version-control-with-git/cd-with-bitbucket"><strong>CI/CD Using Bitbucket Pipelines</strong></a>
         </div><hr/>
-        <div className="containerDescription">This guide shows how to integrate Continuous Delivery with Git in Appsmith, enabling automatic updates to the master branch with Bitbucket Pipelines.</div>
+        <div className="containerDescription">This guide shows how to integrate Continuous Delivery with Git in Appsmith, enabling automatic updates to any branch with Bitbucket Pipelines.</div>
     </div>
     <div className="columnGrid column-two" style={{margin: "10px"}}>
    </div>
 </div>